opensearch-project/documentation-website/_search-plugins/ubi/ubi-dashboard-tutorial.md

 {: .note}

 The resulting visualization may not be exactly what you're looking for.
-The `message` field is updated with every ---not only query/search s---and can be used in any way desired.
-As a result, it can contain error messages, debug messages, click information, and other unwanted data.
+The `message` field is updated with every event, and as a result, it can contain error messages, debug messages, click information, and other unwanted data.
 To view only search terms for query events, you need to add a filter to your visualization.
 Because the developer provided a `message_type` of `QUERY` for each search event, you can filter by that message type to isolate the specific users' searches.
 To do this, select **Add filter** and then select **QUERY** in the **Edit filter** panel, as shown in the following image.
 ![Word Cloud]({{site.url}}{{site.baseurl}}/images/ubi/tag_cloud2.png "Word Cloud")